Untitled

 Participation Expectations

-• Read the assigned material and demonstrate an understanding of those resources in your assignments and posts.
+• Read the assigned material and demonstrate understanding of those resources in your assignments and posts.

 • All posts and assignments should be in your own words.
 Copying and pasting from sources is not allowed and will be considered plagiarism unless it is a quote and identified as such.
 Proper grammar and spelling are expected in all assignments.
 Using AI to write any assignments is not allowed in this course.

-• You can check your most recent grades in the "Grades" section of Canvas, which can be found to the left of the page under the course section.
-Your average is calculated with each new grade.
-Communication goes a long way, and ultimately, you are responsible for your final grade, so take advantage of all available resources.
+• Communication goes a long way, and you are ultimately responsible for your final grade, so take advantage of all available resources.
 Those who do best in the class are the ones who complete all the assignments on time each week.
-You will be responsible for passing in your work, asking for help or clarification, or making arrangements if there are issues beyond your control.
+You are responsible for submitting your work, asking for help or clarification, or making arrangements if there are issues beyond your control.
 Please reach out if this happens so we can work on a plan together.

 Missing & Late Work Policy